 Authors: Robert H Ihde

-All quantum algebras are algebras over a field or K-algebras with a binary operation, which are defined as constant invariants over the Poincaré group.
-The Christoffel symbols in the classical geodesic equation can also be understood as a representation of a K algebra.
+All algebras of quantum theory are algebras over a field or briefly K-algebras of a binary operation, which are defined as constant invariants over the Poincaré group.
+The Christoffel symbols occurring in the classical geodetic equation can be understood as a representation of a K-algebra.
 In contrary to the constant algebras of quantum theory, the K-algebra of the Christoffel symbols is a function of space-time.
-A mathematical, conformal union of geometry and algebra requires a corresponding dependence on space-time for quantum algebras.
-Assuming the existence of an algebraic field, based on a changing binary operation and coupled back to the domain, a quantum mechanical vacuum equation for gravity can be established.
-The vacuum equation follows structurally a generalized, pseudo-linear Dirac-Maxwell system with additional algebraic constraints.
-A physical existence of the algebraic field, as a counterpart to the geometric field of gravity, can in principle be falsified by the experiment.
-The proportion of the spin in the magnetic moment of a particle would then depend on its acceleration, since the algebraic field should influence the spin algebra accordingly.
+A mathematical, conformal unification of geometry and algebra requires a corresponding dependence on space-time for the quantum algebras.
+Assuming the existence of an algebraic field, based on a changing binary operation with a feedback to the domain, a quantum mechanical vacuum equation for gravity is established.
+The vacuum equation structurally follows a generalized, pseudo-linear Dirac-Maxwell system with additional algebraic constraints.
+A physical existence of the algebraic field, as the counterpart to the geometric field of gravity, can be falsified by the experiment.
+The part of the spin in the magnetic moment of a particle would then depend on its acceleration, since the algebraic field should influence the spin algebra accordingly.

 Vixra.org is a pre-print repository rather than a journal.
 Articles hosted may not yet have been verified by peer-review and should be treated as preliminary.
 In particular, anything that appears to include financial or legal advice or proposed medical treatments should be treated with due caution.
 Vixra.org will not be responsible for any consequences of actions that result from any form of use of any documents on this website.